Desk with Laptop, Calculator, Files and small model of house with epc colours

 The last EPC was issued in 2009, expired in 2019 and the rating was 46E.

-The plan is to try and increase the EPC rating to a C now as cheaply and as reasonably as we can.
+The plan is to try and increase the EPC rating to a C as cheaply as we reasonably can, considering the proposed changes to EPCs in the future.

-Secondly, MEES requirements are likely to be tightened to a 'C equivalent' rating across two of the multi-metrics, a building fabric metric and either the heating system metric or the smart-readiness metric.
-This would come into force in 2028 / 2030.
+Also, MEES requirements are likely to be tightened to a 'C equivalent' rating across two of the multi-metrics: a building fabric metric and either the 'heating system' metric or the 'smart-readiness' metric.
+This would come into force in 2030.

 As part of the proposed changes, any existing EPCs with a C band rating or better would be deemed to comply with the tighter MEES requirement and allowed to remain valid until the end of their 10 year validity period.